veevelder/random-encounters/README.md

-# Random Encounters module for FVTT,
+# Random Encounters module for FVTT

 Adds the ability to create Random Encounters for Scenes.